dlawiz83/roadmaphub/backend/API_DOC.md

 ### GET /api/roadmap

+Behavior:

+Users: see their own items + public items

-Get all roadmap items for the logged-in user plus public items.
+Admins: see all roadmap items

 Responses: